nakamuratanakamurata/Unreal_VR_PointClouds_denoising/README.md

 Unreal Engine 5.0
 Meta Quest Pro / Meta Quest 2

-## commentary
-I know you all think this.
-Noise removal in point clouds is hard.

-If you want clearer point clouds, you can de-noisb with CloudCompare, PCL, or Open3D using algorithms such as ROR or SOR.
-However, most point clouds cannot be automatically removed as you wish, and I know many people who want a cleaner point clouds use Cloud Compare or other paid GUI software to manually remove noise.

-I understand the difficulty of those who clean up large point clouds.
-You know it's hard to manually edit a point clouds on a 2D display.
-Poor perceptibility makes it time consuming and difficult to have confidence in accuracy.

-This project is for that kind of people.

 # Manuals

 Please refer to the youtube video for operating instructions.